KUL-BOY/Python_DSA_NPTEL/README.md

 # Python_DSA_NPTEL
- I am creating Lecture notes of Nptel video delivered by Madhvan Mukund.
+ Creating Lecture notes of Nptel video delivered by Madhvan Mukund on Data structure and Algorithm using Python.
-Authour - Bittu Kumar
+Note created by - Bittu Kumar